 5. Can You Perform Another Type of Work?

 If the SSA agrees you can’t perform work at your most recent job or past work, they will look to see if there’s any other type of work you can perform with your condition.
 Factors beyond your condition are considered here, including your age, education level, and job skills.

-If you’re found to be able to complete other types of work, your application will be denied.
-But if it’s determined you can’t do any other type of work, it’s decided you qualify for SSD.
+If you can still complete other types of work, your application will get denied.
+But if it gets determined you can’t do any other kind of work, it’s then decided that you qualify for SSD.

 to find a John Foy office near you

-There are certain rare situations where Social Security Disability is decided based on criteria beyond what’s mentioned above.
+There are certain rare situations where Social Security Disability is decided based on criteria beyond the above mentioned ones.
 Those include: